MiamiOH-CSE274/06_BST_Lab/README.md

 2)

+	given node u, determine depth of subtree rooted at u: node temp = max(u)

+		if temp = null then
+			temp = min(u)

+		// at this point, temp will either be the largest node to the right
+		// of u, the largest node to the left if there are no right nodes, or
+		// u if u is a leaf
+		return u.post - temp.post + 1
 3)

 	given nodes w and u, determine if u is an ancestor of w: if w.pre > u.pre and w.post < u.post then return true
 		return false

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?